Research Steven Haworth / neuralbynature.dev

 Argus: A CNN-LSTM Architecture for Real-Time Seizure Detection in Long-Term EEG Monitoring

 Presents Argus, a multi-scale convolutional and bidirectional LSTM network with an attention mechanism for automated seizure detection.
 Trained and evaluated on the Temple University Seizure Corpus (TUSZ v1.5.2) using a 22-channel TCP bipolar montage at 200 Hz, achieving 98.06% ROC-AUC.
 The architecture is designed with clinical deployment in mind, prioritizing low false positive rates in continuous long-term monitoring settings.
+No manuscript in preparation at this stage.

 In Progress